mantidproject/documents/Design/MoreFlexibleILiveListener.md

 The instrument name should be enough for creating a disconnected listener.
 ILiveListener::connect() doesn't have to have an argument.
 The neccessary information can be provided through properties.

+There is no need to implement or have knowledge of the PropertyManager machinery.
+Properties can be set with simple setProperty(...) calls.

 ### Not using ILiveListener

 Unofficial Mantid plugins do not have to use ILiveListener to collect live data.
 If the interface is incompatible with the